dimitri/pgcopydb/docs/tutorial.rst

    $ pgcopydb stream sentinel set endpos --current

-This command must run with the same ``--dir`` as the main ``pgcopydb clone --follow`` command, in order to share the same internal catalogs with the running processes.
+This command must be run within the same ``--dir`` as the main ``pgcopydb clone --follow`` command, in order to share the same internal catalogs with the running processes.

-When the migration is over with, now cleanup the resources created for the Change Data Capture with the following command:
+When the migration is completed, cleanup the resources created for the Change Data Capture with the following command:

 ::